 This is the hardest one for me.
 People have told me not to pay off all of my student loans, but I am not planning on listening.
 My goal is to have everything paid off by January 1st, 2018.
 That gives me a little under a year to get it all taken care of, but there are a few expenses that I will have to get under control.

 Here is the raw visual of my debt.
 Most people won’t reveal their numbers.
 I know that I am not the only one in this boat.
 This is something that most people in the world are either struggling with or working on fixing.
+I hope to inspire other people to talk about it and do something about it.

 - Mary Kay Card: $275